Wyatt Chapel Community Cemetery at Prairie View A&M University

 Prior to initiating fieldwork, the Principal Investigator will prepare a research design and obtain an Antiquities Permit from the Texas Historical Commission (THC).
 The research design will detail the project approach and proposed methods for archaeological pedestrian survey and GPR investigations.
 Archaeologists will also consult the THC’s online Texas Archeological Sites Atlas to identify previously recorded archaeological sites, surveys, and designated historic properties located within 0.25 kilometers (km) of the project area.
 This data, along with soils and geology for the project area, will be included in the research design accompanying the permit application.

-Archaeologists will also work with students to record the Wyatt Chapel Cemetery as an archaeological site, which will provide it with a state-registered trinomial.
-Students will work with PaleoWest staff to record the site on a TexSite form in the field.
-This form will be submitted to the Texas Archeological Research Laboratory (TARL) in Austin to obtain the trinomial.
+Archaeologists will also work with students to record the Wyatt Chapel Community Cemetery as an archaeological site, which will provide it with a state-registered trinomial.
+Students will work with archaeologists to record the burial ground in the field as a TexSite form.
+We will submit contact the Texas Archeological Research Laboratory (TARL) in Austin to obtain the trinomial.

 A suite of geophysical techniques, including a fluxgate gradiometer and GPR will be used to help locate unmarked graves.
 A grid at the sites will be established using an RTK (sub-centimeter) GNSS system or a Robotic Total Data Station (TDS).
 All anomalies with archaeological significance will be located on the ground using the RTK GNSS.
 Given the possible presence of clay soils, using a suite of geophysical instruments is recommended.
 A magnetometer survey will be added to this survey for no additional charge to help increase the potential of a successful survey.